hermangroup/docs/introduction/how-to-buy.rst

   https://www.bitfinex.com

-  Bitfinex is a cryptocurrency exchange based in Hong Kong offering high volume BTC and USD trading pairs for DASH, as well as leveraged trading.
+  Bitfinex is a cryptocurrency exchange based in Hong Kong offering high volume BTC and USD trading pairs for HISTORIA, as well as leveraged trading.

 Kraken